 19. Beneficial to the stomach

-Our gut is one of the most important parts of our health.
+Our gut is one of the essential parts of our health.

-It basically regulates digestion and a healthy gut benefits our immune system.
+It regulates digestion, and a healthy gut benefits our immune system.

 If you have gut issues, chances are you’re sick.

 Vitamin C, based on studies (on people), can protect the guy from oxidative damage from Helicobacter pylori.